APNIC-net/rdap-history/README.md

 The build process requires `make` and `docker`.

-A recently build version of the document may be found at:
+A recently built version of the document may be found at:

   https://apnic-net.github.io/rdap-history/